albbaous/Dissertation/README.md

 ## Running and understanding ``movefna.sh`` (for BUSCO analysis) and ``movegff.sh`` (for Roary) on Tomoko

-- These create new directories which include only the files necessary for BUSCO and Roary analyses.
-They have similar features:
+- These create new directories which include only the files necessary for BUSCO (fna) and Roary (gff) analyses.

-- ``mkdir -p`` ensures that the target directory is created only if it doesn't already exist

-- find command searches for all files (-type f) in the ``$source_dir`` directory and its subdirectories that have the right extension (-name "*.fna" or "*.gff")

-- ``-exec mv`` executes the mv command to move files to the ``$target_dir``

-- {} placeholder represents the found file

-- plus sign (+) symbol at the end of the command ensures that multiple files can be moved in a single invocation of mv

 ## Running BUSCO